sap-tutorials/Tutorials/tutorials/hana-cloud-sqlscript-parallel/hana-cloud-sqlscript-parallel.md

     !![Run](2_4.png)

-5. Check the execution time again, you may notice that it is a bit faster this time.
+5. Check the execution time again, you may notice that it is a bit faster this time depending on your system.
 The reason is that these SQL statements are now executed in parallel.

     !![Check execution time](2_5.png)